anyzunstudios/Arduino-LexusNavController/README.md

 ## Motivation

-This is my very first electronics + reverse engineering project.
+This is my very first public electronics + reverse engineering project.
 I am not a professional engineer — just a car enthusiast and DIY tinkerer who wanted to give new life to the Lexus/Toyota Navigation Remote Controller.

 With this library, you can: